sjentsch/jamoviDocs/getting-started/jg_0_welcome.rst

 how to conduct common statistical procedures in jamovi.
 However, it is not a resource providing an in-depth introduction into the background of those procedures.
-For such an endevaour, there are plenty of other resources, e.g «learning statistics with jamovi» (which is both `part of this documentation
+For such an endevaour, there are plenty of other resources, e.g «learning statistics with jamovi» by Danielle J. Navarro and David R. Foxcroft which is available both as `web documentation
-<../lsj/Prologue.html>`__ as well available `as a PDF textbook
+<https://lsj.readthedocs.io>`__ and as `PDF textbook
 <https://www.learnstatswithjamovi.com/>`__.

 .. toctree::